RenlyH/AttentionSet-cell-painting/README.md

 `main.py`: Trains a small DeepSet model with the Adam optimization algorithm.
 The training takes 40 epochs.
 Last, the accuracy and loss of the model on the test set is computed.

+`main_att.py`: Trains a small DeepSet model with the Adam optimization algorithm.
+The training takes 40 epochs.
+Last, the accuracy and loss of the model on the test set is computed.